 - Establish effective monitoring and alerting to detect suspicious activities and respond to them fast

 - Introduce or adopt an incident response and recovery plan, such as National Institute of Standards and Technology (NIST) 800-61r2 or later

 Server-Side Request Forgery (SSRF) A10:2021

-Server-side request forgery issues arise when a web application does not validate the user-supplied URL when fetching a remote resource.
-This enables attackers to force the application to send a crafted request to an unexpected destination, even if protected by a firewall, VPN, or some other type of network access control list (ACL).
+Server-Side Request Forgery issues arise when a web application does not validate the user-supplied URL when fetching a remote resource.
+This enables attackers to force the application to send a crafted request to an unexpected destination, even if protected by a firewall, VPN, or network access control list (ACL).

 How to prevent server-side request forgery?

 OWASP suggests several different courses of action for preventing SSRF.
 These include implementing defense-in-depth controls in one or several layers.

 - Reduce the impact of SSRF by segmenting the remote resource access functionality in separate networks

 - Block all but essential traffic by instituting “deny by default” network policies or network access control rules